emberian/blog/content/2013-10-06-the-state-of-rust-0-dot-8.markdown

-Title: "The State of Rust 0.8"
+Title: The State of Rust 0.8
 Date: 2013-10-06 20:32
 Category: Rust